 This pizza dough recipe was given to me by my daughter many years ago (which I never tried).
 She and her girlfriend would make pizza all the time for their friends on weekends.
 WOW, now that I think about it, that was a reaaaallllllly long time ago.

-Here’s the easy dough recipe.
+Here’s the easy dough recipe below.
 I don’t know the source since it does not show on the photocopy my daughter gave me (it was back in the ’80’s).

 Anyway lovely daughter insisted she give me a lesson on how easy it is to make the dough (now that I’m retired and have more time).
 I’m glad she did because I was surprised at how fast it was to make.
 It was so much easier than I imagined.

 When I first started making pizza dough I just used a large bowl, a wooden spoon and then kneaded with my hands.
 I didn’t have a stand mixer back then.
 The photos below are a bit blurry, but hopefully you get the idea.
 It’s really a 10 minute prep mixing ordeal.

 Cover the dough and let it rest at least 1-2 hours.
 There were days that I had to run out to pick up my grandsons at school so the dough sat on the counter for several hours.
 It was always fine.Print

 Easy Homemade Pizza Dough Recipe can be made early in the day, or a day in advance.
 Making a homemade pizza is a great way to get the family in the kitchen and make dinner together.
 With this dough you can make pizza, foccacia bread, calzones, or zeppole.

 - Yield: 2 pizza pies